In this roundup, we’re sharing some beautiful mobile app designs that offer an excellent user experience.

 Angelique Calmon and Juliette Lima collaborated to create this mobile app design with a simple and straightforward interface which leads you only to the most important information about the festival.

 Clicking each category leads you to more information.
 However, it does not give too much, just enough overview to let users know what they are.
 Even the information for each artist and exhibit doesn’t overload on they whys and whats, just a few sentences to help your users decide whether they want to see it or not.

-This mobile design version for an existing website is designed by a group of designers from Ukraine.
+This mobile design version for an existing website is designed by a group of designers from the Ukraine.
 The app has both an iOS and Android version with a very friendly UI designed especially for the food delivery business.

-In order to meet usability standards, the designers conducted an intensive market research and took note of various offbeat ideas.
-Then, they created and tested an interactive prototype with over 100 wireframes to ensure that the app design meets needs of the client’s business.
+In order to meet usability standards, the designers conducted intensive market research and took note of various offbeat ideas.
+Then, they created and tested an interactive prototype with over 100 wireframes to ensure that the app design meets the needs of the client’s business.

 The mobile app contains hundreds of restaurants all over Ukraine, so the developers put flexible filters and smart searches to enable users to find what they want in restaurants.

 To make it much easier to order food, users are guided into 5 easy steps which include: searching restaurants around the city, checking their menu, looking more specifically into the dishes before placing the order, confirming their order and proceeding with payment and delivery options.